Get-Tony/get-tony.github.io/README.md

 4. Click "Load Inventory" to visualize your infrastructure

-### Features in Detail

-- **Search Functionality**: Filter inventory by hosts, groups, or variables
-- **Expand/Collapse**: Navigate through the inventory structure easily
-- **Host Information**: View host variables and IP addresses
-- **Group Hierarchy**: See how groups are organized and which hosts belong to them
-- **Inherited Hosts**: Understand which hosts are inherited from child groups

-## About This Project
+## About This Site

-This project is hosted on GitHub Pages, allowing for easy access without requiring server-side processing.
-All data processing happens directly in your browser, ensuring that your sensitive inventory data never leaves your computer.
+This site is hosted on GitHub Pages, allowing for easy access to various tools without requiring server-side processing.
+All data processing happens directly in your browser, ensuring that sensitive data never leaves your computer.

 ## Local Development